 But the space still wasn’t quite right.

-The Trouble with Decorating a Small Screened-in Porch
+Common Problems When Decorating a Small Screened-in Porch

 At the time, I knew the porch decor I threw together on a shoestring was an interim solution.